RWS/studio-api-docs/articles/hints_tips/Better_Studio_interactivity/SR2ApiArticle.md

 ## Improved interactivity with projects
-In this section we will present some of the new API events and interfaces that we exposed to help your plugins integrate better with Trados Studio's project and package flows.
+In this section we will present some of the new API events and interfaces that we exposed to help your plugins integrate better with <Var:ProductName>'s project and package flows.

 #### Accessing the ***New Project*** wizard